REST APIs

 - Limited bot-detection bypass —

 /unblockhandles basic protections, but sites with advanced fingerprinting or interactive CAPTCHAs may still block requests.
 Use BrowserQL for advanced stealth and CAPTCHA solving. - No real-time interaction — you cannot observe the page, react to changes, or branch logic mid-execution.
-To prototype and debug Puppeteer code with a live browser view, use the Live Debugger in your Browserless dashboard, then deploy the working code via the
+To prototype and debug Puppeteer code with a live browser view, use the BaaS Debugger in your Browserless dashboard, then deploy the working code via the

 /functionAPI.
 The REST API Playground is for building and testing REST requests, not for debugging/functioncode live.